abcdw/ironhide/README.md

 ```

 `get-values` always returns a magazine (vector of addressed) `bullet`s.
 Each
 `wildcard` inside the path creates one dimension of address.
+Source and sink
+path should have same number of `wildcard`s to make transformation possible.
+`ironhide` interpreter will align the shape automatically (without deleting
+existing data).

 ```clj
 (get-values